 The Ground Aircraft Radio/Link Kit uses a 12 Volt DC power source.
-The unit can be operated from the supplied alkaline batteries at 15 Volts DC or from an external 12 Volt DC power source (i.e. heavy duty car battery, DC power supply, or solar panels).
+The unit can be operated from the NFES 4150 SLA Battery Kit or from an external 12 Volt DC power source (i.e. heavy duty car battery, DC power supply, or solar panels).
 If a 12 Volt DC power supply is used, it should have a minimum 5 Amp continuous duty capability.